The French National Rugby League Scores Big with Appian Process Automation

 Appian France recently won the Grand Prix du Jury DIMS 2023 from the IMA (Innovation Makers Alliance) for outstanding achievement in excellence and performance of technological and/or digital innovation projects for the business.

-Please read the LNR case study and watch the video on how the LNR optimised its organisational processes using Appian.
+Please read the LNR case study and watch the video on how the LNR optimized its organizational processes using Appian.

 About Appian

 Appian is a software company that automates business processes.
-The Appian AI-Powered Process Platform includes everything you need to design, automate, and optimise even the most complex processes, from start to finish.
-The world's most innovative organisations trust Appian to improve their workflows, unify data, and optimise operations—resulting in better growth and superior customer experiences.
+The Appian AI-Powered Process Platform includes everything you need to design, automate, and optimize even the most complex processes, from start to finish.
+The world's most innovative organizations trust Appian to improve their workflows, unify data, and optimize operations—resulting in better growth and superior customer experiences.
 For more information, visit appian.com.
-[Nasdaq: APPN]
+(Nasdaq: APPN)

 Follow Appian: Twitter, LinkedIn.